emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

 .. c:macro:: EMSCRIPTEN_FULLSCREEN_SCALE_STRETCH

-	Specifies that the Emscripten runtime should explicitly stretch the CSS size of the target element to cover the whole screen when trasnsitioning to fullscreen mode.
+	Specifies that the Emscripten runtime should explicitly stretch the CSS size of the target element to cover the whole screen when transitioning to fullscreen mode.
 This will change the aspect ratio of the displayed content.

 .. c:macro:: EMSCRIPTEN_FULLSCREEN_SCALE_ASPECT